Orders

 • ORDER_CANCELLED - For cancellations

-If you are subscribed to both ORDER_UPDATED and specific order events, be aware that multiple events may arrive in quick succession for the same order change.
-Always check the order state in the payload to determine the current status.
+Since ORDER_UPDATED is sent alongside most specific order events, you will receive multiple events in quick succession for the same bag change.
+Always check the bag state in the payload to determine the current status.

 ORDER_COMPLETED